 fish.
 One shop have also snakes.
 What appears as adders and mixed

 snakes.
-Raw, but The "pizzeria" have no pineapples, and the Hawaiian without ham too, sounds a bit doll.
+Raw, but you will get a recipe.
+I do with a fruit shake.
+The "pizzeria" have no pineapples, and the Hawaiian without ham too, sounds a bit doll.
 The fried vegetables with cashew nuts - without cashew nuts even worse.
 I am so much looking forward to either my own cooking or at least a proper restaurant!
 The few photos from Kampong Thom.
 The rest go into the general tour.

 I do a short walk around, but here are no hotels, and